 Therefore, a ‘MediaMix’ is a painting that is made not on the usual white canvas, but on a printed version.
 The print can be anything: a previously painted artwork, or even parts of an artwork, on which the artist builds up the final painting.

 On the prepared print layer new, golden and other painted layers are formed, receiving additional content with the extra depth of field, therefore creating a sort of 3D visual effect for the viewer.

 With this method, Tamás Náray presents a new experience for the visitors of the exhibition.
 According to his credo, a work can only be finished, it can never be completed: since the themes he cares about do not cease to exist once a piece of work is done, they open up new possibilities for new interpretations.
 For this, Naray’s Media Mix collection, bearing his signature techniques and unique approach, can be considered a rebirth of the topics he is most passionate about.

-The first MediaMix exhibition of Tamás Náray, titled REPOSITION, is being held in Switzerland, where the audience can view the works for a whole year in the Grand Hotel des Bains Kempinski of the picturesque town of St. Moritz.
+The first MediaMix exhibition of Tamás Náray, titled REPOSITION, was being held in Switzerland, where the audience could view the works for a half a year in the Grand Hotel des Bains Kempinski of the picturesque town of St. Moritz.

 The material of the exhibition revolve around the three themes of the parent exhibitions.
 In the first room, works of the 'Old Testament’ collection can be seen, in the second the ‘New Horizon’ paintings are displayed and in the third, the greatly successful ‘Mesopotamia, the Legend of the Ancient World’ pieces reside, all in Media Mix form.